. NEWS

 Lucky for you, you don’t have to worry about them all.
 Below we’ve shortlisted the most important Google ranking factors so you can focus on the things that move the needle most.

-Google Ranking and BackLinks
+Google ranking and backlinks

 Your website’s backlinks are one of the essential SEO rankings.